yasiss/ClassProject_GoodreadsScraper/README.md

 ## Overview
 <br />This Project is a GoodReads website scraper that take all the newreleases by month and genre in last 2 years from the website and gather the information about them and display the 5 highest rating ones.
-Step by step explanation can be found in GoodreadsScraper_ProjectDoc.pdf file.

 The content can be used for book recommandations and annual blog posts.

+<br />Step by step explanation can be found in GoodreadsScraper_ProjectDoc.pdf file.

 ## Methods
 <br />The Web scaraper was written with: